YOU ARE INVITED TO JOIN THE CAMP KAHUNA FAMILY

 Payday – Staff is paid every two weeks.
 All staff must submit their banking details.
 We pay through direct deposit.
 This is the only form of payment we will use this summer.
 Checks will no longer be issued.

 Communication with Parents – All communication with parents is done by our camp director, Connor Parkin.
-Senior staff and Extreme Team Advisors are not permitted to phone or email parents without the permission of Connor Parkin or Scott Graham.
+Senior staff and Extreme Team Advisors are permitted to phone or email parents with Connor Parkin or Scott Graham’s permission.

 MAINTENANCE & EVENT COORDINATOR